krculp/media-analytics-docs/test-file.md

 14. Create your MD table header ( `| --- | --- |` ) etc.
 15. Done.
 16. Hah hah hah hah!
 Not likely.
 Render it and take a look.
+17. Do some semi-manual, custom cleanup. ( See Step 6 above ) -
+    * Get rid of "Label" column;
+    * Adjust table header;
-17. Do some semi-Manual, custom cleanup. ( See Step 6 above ) - Get rid of "Label" column; adjust table header; grab every second row (the col spanning row) and plant it under the row as a paragraph; turn the "Label" into a ## Header above each row; copy the table header rows to each individual table row.
-Sheesh.
+    * Grab every second row (the col spanning row) and plant it under the row as a paragraph;
+    * Turn the "Label" into a ## Header above each row;
+    * Copy the table header rows to each individual table row.
 18. In conclusion:
-    You could do all of the above very quickly if the table is simple.
+    * You could do all of 1-16 above very quickly if the table is simple.
-    GitBook does not support a LOT of what GitHub renders correctly.
+    * GitBook does not support a LOT of what GitHub renders correctly.

 ## Stream Type